 What Kinds of Reverse Mortgage Loans Are Currently Available?

-Currently, the only kind of Reverse Mortgage that is widely available is the Home Equity Conversion Mortgage (HECM) family of loans.
-These loans are created and insured by the federal government and managed by the Department of Housing and Urban Development (HUD).
+Currently, the most widely available kind of reverse mortgage available is the Home Equity Conversion Mortgage (HECM) family of loans.
+These loans are regulated and insured by the federal government and managed by the Department of Housing and Urban Development (HUD).
+HECM reverse mortgages are available as a fixed rate or variable rate product, and can be accessed as a lump sum, monthly draw down, or line of credit.

 Loan Limits and Jumbo Reverse Mortgages